 2. Keep a Medicine List

 Write down the name and important facts about each medicine, vitamin, and herb you take.
+Note any side effects or problems you have taking your medicines.
 Keep the list with you all the time.
-Show it to you doctor, nurse, and pharmacist so that they know about all of the medicines you take.
+Show it to your healthcare provider so that they know about all of the medicines you take.

 Use the My Medicines brochure to help you keep track of the medicines you take.
 This brochure is available in English, Spanish, Arabic, Polish, and 10 Asian/Pacific Islander languages.